theme-next/theme-next.org/source/docs/theme-settings/sidebar.md

 {% note danger %}
 From version {% label danger@6.0.4 %} to {% label danger@6.3.0 %} option was called `sidebar_width` and was available for Gemini Scheme only.
-From {% label danger@6.4.0 %} version or highter, option renamed to `sidebar.width` and available for all schemes.
+From {% label danger@6.4.0 %} version or higher, option renamed to `sidebar.width` and available for all schemes.
 {% endnote %}
 <!-- endtab -->